trallard/airflow-tutorial/source/airflow-intro.md

 ### Metadata database

-- Powers how the other components interact.
+- Powers how the other components interact
 - Stores the Airflow states
 - All processes read and write from here